audiochuck is seeking a Reporter to join our team.

 About the role:

 audiochuck is seeking a seasoned storyteller with experience covering criminal justice stories.
-Our ideal candidate has the chops to interview investigators alongside the necessary empathy to conduct sensitive interviews with survivors and loved ones of victims.
+Our ideal reporter candidate has the chops to interview investigators alongside the necessary empathy to conduct sensitive interviews with survivors and loved ones of victims.
 This role would work on multiple audiochuck shows, and could include the top true crime podcast in the world - Crime Junkie and our newest weekly show, The Deck.

 What you bring to the table:

 What does this role entail:

 One of the most essential roles investigative reporters play at audiochuck involves case selection.
 In this process, the reporter finds and vets various cases within the scope of a specific show.
 Reporters do initial research and identify cases that align with advocacy goals, have sufficient coverage, and match the creative vision for the show.